UAF student Maggie Chan awarded marine policy fellowship in DC

 Chan is a PhD candidate in the College of Fisheries and Ocean Sciences, studying the effects of regulations on subsistence and sport halibut fishing in Alaska.
 Her results provide much needed information on the adaptations fishers make in response to environmental and regulatory changes.
 She plans to graduate in December 2017.

-If given the option, Chan would choose to work in the legislative branch of government.
-“A legislative fellowship would help me synthesize our national perspective toward marine resources, and I hope to take that perspective to the international fisheries management stage,” she said.
+“A legislative fellowship will help me synthesize our national perspective toward marine resources, and I hope to take that perspective to the international fisheries management stage,” she said.

 Experience working in coastal communities from Madagascar to Alaska has inspired her career aspiration to work in international marine policy.